rust-cli/book/src/tutorial/cli-args.md

 or "command-line flags"
 (especially when they look like `--this`).
-Internally, the operating system usually represents them as a list of strings – roughly speaking, they get separated by spaces.
+Internally, the operating system usually represents them as a list of strings.
+Generally, they get separated by spaces.

-There are many ways to think about these arguments, and how to parse them into something more easy to work with.
+There are many ways to think about these arguments and how to parse them into something easier to work with.
 You will also need to tell the users of your program which arguments they need to give and in which format they are expected.